 So, its important to understand where you sit in the Federal tax brackets to know if these assets will create a large tax liability for you.

-For example, If you have low income, under $80,000 if married, you may be able to take advantage of a special provision in the tax code to qualify for 0% tax rate for long term capital gains and qualified dividends.
+For example, If you have low taxable income, under $82,000 if married, you may be able to take advantage of a special provision in the tax code to qualify for 0% tax rate for long term capital gains and qualified dividends.
 Likewise, if you have high income you may be subject to additional taxes on dividends!

 Next, consider if the investments in that account that you inherited are appropriate for you.
 Taxable investment accounts can hold a wide variety of investments, from municipal bonds to high yield junk bonds.